 You could be the difference we need to make a greater impact.
 And if not you, what about your keen friend or colleague?

 North Kensington Law Centre was the first Law Centre in the country and was set up primarily to provide access to specialist legal advice to impoverished communities to access justice to resolve issues such as homelessness, poor housing, employment problems, discrimination, etc through the provision of free legal advice and representation.

-You would be appointed as a Trustee and Director of the Law Centre.
+You would be appointed as a Trustee of the Law Centre.

-The Board meets monthly (currently using Zoom).
+The Board meets regularly, no more than once per month, and currently using Zoom.
 Trustees also volunteer to sit on task groups to develop particular initiatives and report back to the Board on progress.
 Between meetings, we ask that you make sure that you read papers that are sent to you, comment appropriately, participate in discussions and activities and follow through on your action points.

 Trustee appointments are for an initial term of three years, renewable twice to a maximum term of nine years, when Trustees must stand down for at least a year before standing for re-election.
 This is part of our commitment to ensuring that the Board regenerates and remains fresh.

 You can expect a warm and friendly welcome.
 Trustees, volunteers, and members have varied interests, experience and knowledge and you are bound to find yourself having all sorts of interesting discussions with kindred spirits, passionate about access to justice.

 This is an excellent opportunity to bring your skills, knowledge and experience to make a difference to the people of West London.

 If you are interested in the role, please send a CV and covering letter outlining why you are interested in the position and what you think you can bring to the role to Franck Kiangala at email@example.com.